 The truth is, and I’m afraid I can’t lie to you, it’s not enough to be really good at something.
 In art or life or love or whatever, being really good is only one ingredient.
 Luck plays its part as well, and there’s nothing you can do about it.

 What you dream up matters to no one but yourself.
 Never forget that.
-But what you do about it, how you decide to act, that’s a whole different thing.
+But what you do about it, how you decide to act upon that dream, that’s an entirely different thing.

-If you’ve been following this blog for at least a week, then you know about this campaign where we tried to raise the funds we needed to publish a collection of short stories.
-We came close, but we didn’t quite make it.
+If you’ve been following this blog for at least a couple of weeks or so, then you know about this campaign on Indiegogo, where I tried to raise the funds needed to publish (and edit, and pay for advertising) my next project.
+I have succeeded in raising $514 in twenty days, but that’s not nearly enough.

 You know that really famous quote that’s sometimes attributed to Albert Einstein?
 “Insanity is doing the same thing, over and over again, but expecting different results.”